aaront999/Azure-Cloud-based-VM/README.md

 # Azure Cloud-based VM Project
 #### - We will be building a Virtual Machine primarily using Microsoft Azure and Sentinel.

 #### - To enhance our testing, we will intentionally leave RDP (Remote Desktop Protocol) access open on port 3389 to observe any real-time malicious threats attempting to access our machine.
+By the end, be sure to disable the RDP open port and add MFA (Multi-Factor Authentication) to be safe.
 #
 1. First we need to download Microsoft Azure and create an account.
 Once we have that done, we can create a VM by clicking create and naming our container "eren999VM_group" and the VM itself "eren999VM."
 Once the VM is created, deployed, and running, we can create a Log Analytics workspace via Microsoft Sentinel to monitor traffic.